NorthStarUAS/ImageAnalysis/README.md

 probably will no longer be true once I transition to my new position.

-My hope is to keep this project going long term, to be available (within reason) to answer questions, and t9 guide people getting up to speed for the first time.
+My hope is to keep this project going long term, to be available (within reason) to answer questions, and to guide people getting up to speed for the first time.
 I am sincerly hopeful I can continue to improve and add features as time permits.